Study Abroad Myths

-The reality: The majority of students who study abroad for a semester or year choose the International Student Exchange Program (ISEP).
+The reality: There are a variety of study abroad programs available to Agnes Scott students, but the majority of students who study abroad for a semester or year choose the International Student Exchange Program (ISEP).
 Through ISEP, students pay ASC tuition, room and board and continue to receive all of their regular financial aid, just like a semester on campus.
 If you can afford to study at ASC, you can afford to study abroad for a semester.

-There are many scholarships students can apply for: OIE scholarships, awards through certain ASC departments, scholarships from the various study abroad programs, and for federal Pell grant recipients, the national Benjamin A. Gilman scholarship.
+There are many scholarships students can apply for: Global Learning scholarships, Advantage Awards, awards through certain ASC departments, scholarships from various study abroad program providers, and for federal Pell grant recipients, the national Benjamin A. Gilman scholarship.
 There may be other scholarship opportunities for certain countries.
-Your study abroad adviser will help you determine which scholarships you can apply for.
-Study Abroad Fellowships & Scholarships is a good place to start.
+Your study abroad advisor can help you determine which scholarships you can apply for, and you can also browse the information on our website.

 Studying abroad will cause me to graduate late.

 The reality: Whether you study abroad for a summer, semester or year, you will earn credit for every course you take abroad.
 The earlier you start planning, the better off you will be.
 Most students review their degree audits with their academic advisers to determine which courses should be taken at Agnes Scott, and which ones can be saved to take abroad.
 All students who plan to study abroad are required to seek pre-approval from the appropriate ASC department chair to receive credit for courses abroad.
 This process, through the Center for Global Learning, guides students in planning out their academics to keep them on track for graduation.

 I have to be fluent in a foreign language to study abroad.

 The reality: ISEP has programs in more than 40 countries, which offer courses in English even if the official language of the country is not English.
 There are many other program providers that offer the same opportunities.
 To really immerse yourself in your destination country, however, it is good practice to learn as much of the official language as possible.